MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     DEF.SG tiger PFV:P3SG:bite:A3SG DEF.SG neck:A3SG
     'The tiger bit its neck'

-While the case with body parts is the most prototypical, this application of NI is commonly found for any possessed P argument.
+While the case with body parts is the most prototypical, this application of NI is commonly found for any possessed P.

     ??????? ???
     ???????             ???